MDunn83/AADA/README.md

 > *"Does your AI output seem "off"?
 Stress test it."*

+Most AI tools give you a confident answer.
+AADA gives you a **battle-tested** one.

 AADA is a multi-model AI pipeline that stress-tests responses by automatically routing them through adversarial critique from competing AI models, then feeding those critiques back to the original model for a final, improved answer.
-The result is a more defensible, higher-confidence output than any single AI can produce alone and at a fraction of a cent per run.
+The result is a more defensible, higher-confidence output than any single AI can produce alone, at a fraction of a cent per run.

+Built as a practical governance prototype, the pattern used here (multi-model critique, disagreement routing, audit trail) is directly analogous to how enterprise AI review systems work at scale.

 While this doesn't eliminate hallucinations or inaccurate results, it's a practical mitigator, as long as you understand what data each AI tool you're using has been trained on.

 ---